 Ontario Association of Paramedic Chiefs members oversee the work of 8,500 primary, advanced and critical care paramedics as well as 830 ambulances and 300 emergency response vehicles across the Province.

 Not unlike other jurisdictions, Ontario’s ambulance services have emerged from roots embedded in both healthcare and the private sector, evolving along a somewhat convoluted path into the current municipally controlled service delivery models.

-Promoting a culture of change surrounding paramedicine that is guided by evidence based decision-making and seeks best practices in the provision of service.
+Promoting a culture of change surrounding paramedicine that is guided by evidence informed decision-making and seeks best practices in the provision of services to our members.

-To be recognized as the leading authority for developing evidence based expertise in system design and delivery.
+To be recognized as leaders for developing evidence-based expertise in system design and delivery.

-To be recognized as a trusted advocate for patients as an advisor towards the development of responsible public policy.
+To be recognized as a trusted advisor and patient advocate in the development of responsible public policy.